paulsinclair51/briteTest/README.md

 do not intermix code with the tests; such code is handled as if it occurs before the tests.

-## Example Usage
+## Example of Using the LiteTest API

-The tests directory for this repository provides a self-test implementation of the LiteTest API and framework.
+The `tests` directory for this repository provides a self-test implementation of the LiteTest API and framework.
 It includes:

 <details>